 Before I write about Pienza and other towns of southern Tuscany I want to ‘set the scene’ by giving a brief description of my introduction to this area.

-On my second bike trip we rode from Montalcino, stopping at Sant’Antimo (see Cathedrals and Abbeys blog) then on through Castelnuovo dell ‘Abate up a long series of switch backs to Castiglione d’Orcia.
-We stopped in that area to see the Rocca di Tentennano.
-I think we had lunch near Castiglione.
+On my second bike trip we rode from Montalcino, stopping at Sant’Antimo (see Cathedrals and Abbeys post) then on through Castelnuovo dell ‘Abate up a long series of switch backs to Castiglione d’Orcia.
+We stopped in that area to see the Rocca di Tentennano (also spelled Tintinnano), where I think the picture to the left was taken, then had lunch near Castiglione d’Orcia.

-In any event from there we rode to Bagno Vignoni, stopping for a while to see it’s unique piazza after which we stopped at a pool fed by hot springs and went swimming, looking like total goof balls wearing shower caps from the hotel.
+In any event from there we rode to Bagno Vignoni, stopping for a while to see it’s unique piazza after which we went swimming at a pool fed by hot springs, looking like total goof balls wearing shower caps from the hotel.
 Then we finished the day at Hotel Casanova, where we stayed 2 or 3 nights doing loops out to Pienza and San Quirico d’Orcia.

 I wrote in my journal from that first trip to this area that ‘we rode to Pienza which is a beautiful town with, of course, a grueling uphill the last 5-6 kms.’
 We had lunch there and strolled around taking photos.
 I ended up walking by myself for a while and remember the lovely little piazzas tucked away in corners of the centro and all the flowers in the windows.